walles/headsetharry/README.md

 * Protect the master branch on GitHub
 * Add pre-commit and pre-push hooks that verifies stuff
 * Add a license and put copyright headers in all files
+* Handle announcing in locales we don't have translations for.